Últimas noticias: Modificación y adopción de medidas adicionales y complementarias del Acuerdo de 19 de junio del Consell

 Andon PenevBrief overview of the current situation (e.g. closure of schools, restaurants, …)

-On 16/03/2020, the Romanian President declared a state of emergency for 30 days in response to the growing number of COVID-19 cases across the country.During this time, all schools and universities are closed.
+On 16/03/2020, the Romanian President declared a state of emergency for 30 days in response to the growing number of COVID-19 cases across the country.Brief overview of the exisiting and potential corona-related impact

 General economic corona-related impact